connorkendrick/gezellig-records-website/_posts/albums/2016-10-10-best-friend-can-you-believe-it.md

 ---
 published: true
-title: Best Friend - Can You Believe It?
+title: Can You Believe It?
 image: canyoubelieveit.png
 artist: Best Friend
 releaseNo: GZR-007